grosser/gettext_i18n_rails/README.markdown

 TODO
 ====
- - Haml parser does not work, because Gettext::Rubyparser does not find translations in converted haml code...
+ - HamlParser could be improved...
+(Gettext::Rubyparser does not find translations in converted haml code, so I monkeypatched it to work somewhat)

 Author
 ======